Rajasuya

-Rajasuya (राजसूय) is a Śrauta ritual of the Vedic religion.
+Rajasuya (राजसूय) is a śrauta ritual of the Vedic religion.
 It is ceremony that marks a consecration of a king.
-According to the Puranas, it refers to a great sacrifice performed by a Chakravarti - universal monarch, in which the tributary princes may also take part, at the time of his coronation, as a mark of his undisputed sovereignty.
+According to the Puranas, it refers to a great sacrifice performed by a Chakravarti – universal monarch, in which the tributary princes may also take part, at the time of his coronation, as a mark of his undisputed sovereignty.

 Description

-The rajasuya is associated with the consecration of a king and is prescribed as a means to establish a king's sovereignty.
-It is described in the Taittiriya corpus, including Apastamba Srauta Sutra 18.8–25.22.
-It involves soma pressing, a chariot drive, the king shooting arrows from his bow, and a brief "cattle raid".
-The newly anointed king seizes cattle belonging to his relative, and then gives part of his property to that relative.
-There is a telling of the tale of Shunahshepa, a boy who was nearly sacrificed to Varuna on behalf of the sonless king Harishchandra.
+The rajasuya is associated with the consecration of a king and is prescribed as a ritual to establish a king's sovereignty.
+It is described in the Taittiriya corpus, including Apastamba Śrauta Sutra 18.8–25.22.
+It involves soma pressing, a chariot drive, the king shooting arrows from his bow, and a symbolic "cattle raid": The newly anointed king seizes cattle belonging to his relative, and then gives part of his property to that relative.
 Also included is a game of throwing dice with the Adhvaryu priest in which the king wins a cow, by which the king is enthroned and the cosmos is regenerated.
+There is a revealing of the tale of Shunahshepa, a boy who was nearly sacrificed to Varuna on behalf of the sonless king Harishchandra, which hints at a rejected archaic practice of human sacrifice.

 The Shatapatha Brahmana states that the rajasuya was the means by which a Kshatriya may become a king, and is not suitable for Brahmanas.

 Historically, the rajasuya was performed by the Indo-Aryan kings, which led to the expansion of their kingdoms during the Iron Age.
-The kings of Tamilakam performed the rajasuya, attended by monarchs of Lanka.
-Kharavela, the king of Kalinga, is described to have performed the rajasuya, despite being a Jain.
-The Satavahana kings performed the ceremony.
-The sacrifice was performed by kings throughout the subcontinent, recorded to have been performed in South India at least until the time of the Vijayanagara Empire.
+The kings of Tamilakam performed the rajasuya, attended by monarchs of Lanka; Kharavela, the king of Kalinga, is described to have performed the rajasuya, despite being a Jain; and the Satavahana kings performed the ceremony.
+The sacrifice was performed by kings throughout the subcontinent; records of its performance in South India at least date until the time of the Vijayanagara Empire.